-However, the death of Achilles by Paris’ arrow is not mentioned in the epic poem — strangely, his death is related in later sources.
-One of them says that it was god Apollo who guided the arrow into his vulnerable spot, his heel.
+However, the death of Achilles by Paris’ arrow is not mentioned in the epic poem.
+Strangely, his death is related in later sources.
+One of them has it that it was the god Apollo who guided the arrow into his vulnerable spot, his heel.

 Since the Iliad does not mention what happened to the mythic hero next, there are numerous later legends and other ancient authors who related more of the Greek warrior’s story.

 After the death of prince Hector, the Trojans called on their allies to help them defeat the attacking Greeks.

 The Ethiopian King Memnon was one such ally who brought his army to support the Trojans, but he was killed by Achilles in battle.